Ghalileo/Twitch-Bot/README.md

   N/A

   # User Story
-  As a streamer I WANT a means to control who shows up on my chat in order to avoid fake accounts, or disrespectful messages
+  As a twitch streamer I WANT a means to control who shows up on my chat in order to avoid fake accounts, or disrespectful messages

   # Contribution
   Ghalileo, Oseghale